-The most competent preschool owners understand that the most essential component of their programs isn’t the meals they serve, their facilities, or the curriculum they offer.
-Rather, it’s the quality of your preschool staff that plays a vital role in the success of your school and the experience of your students.
+The most competent preschool owners know that the most essential component of their programs isn’t the meals they serve, their facilities, or the curriculum they offer.
+Rather, it’s the quality of your preschool staff.
+Your staff plays a vital role in the success of your school and the experience of your students.

 The reputation and success of your school fall largely on the teachers.
 That’s why it’s imperative not to cut corners when hiring teachers for your preschool.
 It takes time and careful deliberation as you finalize your decisions about which individuals to employ.
 In this post, we will share tips about hiring the best preschool teachers for your organization.